vdavidmarques/consultoria-vida-segura/README.md

 - Configure the wp-config.php file with your database credentials.

 ### 2. Install WordPress Plugins
-WP REST API: This will enable WordPress to interact with the React and Laravel setup.
-ACF (Advanced Custom Fields): For creating custom content fields within WordPress.
+- ACF PRO (Advanced Custom Fields): For creating custom content fields within WordPress.
-Safe SVG: Allows the safe upload and use of SVG files in WordPress.
+- Safe SVG: Allows the safe upload and use of SVG files in WordPress.
-Contact Form 7
+- Contact Form 7

 You can install these plugins directly via the WordPress admin dashboard or download and place them in the wp-content/plugins directory.

 - Active the theme and all the presets plugins
-- Urls examples at rest api /index.php?rest_route=/wp/v2/pages&slug=homepage /index.php?rest_route=/wp/v2/pages&slug=pages&slug=about

 ### 5. Run the Project